terrencetec/seibot/README.md

 	- [Model parameters configuration](#model-parameters-configuration)
 - [Seibot output file](#seibot-output-file)
 - [Repository structure](#repository-structure)

+# Introduction
+`Seibot` is a Python package that defines a real-time optimal control filter selection framework, i.e. semi-adaptive control, for seismic isolation systems at LIGO.
+In a nutshell, `Seibot` does the followings

+1. Fetch real-time seismic and isolation system data using CDSutils.
+2. Model seismic noises, sensor noises, and system dynamics.
+3. Compile all available sensor correction and sensor fusion complementary filters, i.e. blends, from Foton.
+4. Predict the all possible real-time seismic isolation performances using all combinations of sensor correction and blends.
+5. Select the best combination of filters base on some optimal criteria.
+6. Inform the best filters by outputing a configuration file.

 # Installation

 ## Create conda environment and install dependencies